lcmuri/movie_studio/README.md

 ## Project Overview
 There are many movies released annually, making the film industry extremely competitive.
 Numerous factors can impact a movie’s performance, and not all movies are financially successful.
 The genre, release date, budget, ratings and production company are some of the factors that can greatly impact a film's success or failure.
 However, it is difficult for the business to come up with a plan that boosts the possibility of creating box office hits if these influencing factors are not well understood.
-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+For this project, we will use exploratory data analysis to generate insights for a business stakeholder.

 ### Data Understanding